itssplash/BestBuyApp/README.md

 ### CI/CD Pipeline Implementation (Bonus)
-- Set up a CI/CD pipeline for each microservice using GitHub Actions or Azure DevOps.
+- I have implemented a CI/CD pipeline for each microservice.
+You can check the Actions tab in the GitHub repository for each service or review the ci_cd.yaml workflow file in the respective repository.
-- Automate the build, test, and deployment processes to ensure continuous integration and continuous deployment.

 ## 6. Known Issues and Limitations
 1. **Connecting Order-Service with RabbitMQ**: